jia-xinyu/jia-xinyu.github.io/_projects/7_project.md

     Electronic devices and wiring.
 </div>

+3 voltages are available for electronics: 24V - motor, 12V - computer, 3.3V - LED and switch.
+These devices communicate with each other via different protocols including **CAN** bus, **UDP** and **USB**.

+The robot's real-time software architecture allows code to run in isolated threads, which are bound to different CPUs.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/legged/ele.jpg" class="img-fluid rounded z-depth-1" %}